PodBuilder/Addressable/README.md

 (level 4).
 It also provides support for IRIs and URI templates.

+**I have stopped maintaining this pod for now, due to the high maintenence burden of porting it from Ruby and the fact that I can do just as well with the IFUnicodeURL pod.**

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.